SandorJokai/LEMP-stack/README.md

 <h2>Create servers</h2>

-Create 2 servers on EC2, choose ubuntu 20.04LTS.
+Create 2 servers on EC2, choose 20.04LTS.
 Once the servers installed, connect to via ssh connection. (*The key must be installed on host computer at the last stage of installation process*)

 Because this is a newly installed server, we need to update the packages.
 After that, install nginx.
 For testing purposes, warmly recommended to use a self-signed certificate for using SSL connection rather than http in URL.